aniwin/cfg-anisah-repository/Homework_week_5_6/Homework_week_5_6.md

 - Multiple users trying to book the same seat/s
 - Ensuring payments for tickets are kept secure
 - Problems with payment system

+· What components or tools would you potentially use?

+- SQL for the database
+- Server
+- Using third party payment system for payments to support different payment methods
+- Using a cache to show users information on movies being shown  in each city
+- UI- ReactJS
+- Using analytical tools to see top performing movies and which cinema locations sell the most tickets